MirrorNetworking/Mirror/README.md

 Mirror is used all the way from small indie games to large scale MMORPGs.
 In other words, Mirror needs to **survive for a decade!**

-If you want to contribute, fixing bugs and simplifying existing code is highly appreciated.
-New features are considered very carefully with the next decade in mind, and most likely rejected unless they make overwhelmingly much sense.
+If you want to contribute, fixes/tests/improvements are highly appreciated.
+New features are considered very carefully with the next decade in mind, and usually not merged unless they make overwhelmingly much sense.